-As part of the application a Landscape and Visual Assessment has been submitted.
+As part of the application a landscape and Visual assessment has been submitted, this has been based on Guidelines for Landscape and Visual Assessment (2002), 2nd edition, since the original assessment was carried out prior to the publication of the 3rd Edition Guidelines.
 The assessment identifies the National Character area, as well as the local landscape character type as identified in the Cheshire Landscape Character Assessment 2009, this identifies that the LFW2 Brereton Heath Character Area is a gently undulating landscape of a medium scale, that is predominantly medium scale agricultural land, but with woodlands that provide an important visual characteristic in the landscape.
 The landscape and visual assessment is accepted.